Ousmane Dembélé: 2024–25: Continental treble win and individual accolades

-2025–26: UEFA Super Cup, consecutive injuries
+2025–26: Back-to-back Champions League titles

-Dembélé won the UEFA Super Cup with PSG on 13 August 2025, scoring in a 4–3 penalty shoot-out after a 2–2 draw against Tottenham Hotspur.
-His stoppage-time assist for Gonçalo Ramos’s header and his successful penalty in the shoot-out were among the contributions that earned him the Player of the Match award.
+Dembélé won the UEFA Super Cup with PSG on 13 August, scoring in a 4–3 penalty shoot-out after a 2–2 draw against Tottenham Hotspur.
+His stoppage-time assist for Gonçalo Ramos's header and his successful penalty in the shoot-out were among the contributions that earned him the Player of the Match award.
 On 30 August 2025, Dembélé scored his first two goals of the season, two penalties in a 6–3 win away to Toulouse, but while on international duty in early September, he suffered a hamstring injury that would keep him out of action for six weeks.
 That same month, he won the 2025 Ballon d'Or.

-On 22 October 2025, Dembélé returned from injury for PSG, scoring in a 7–2 victory over Bayer Leverkusen in the Champions League.
+On 22 October, Dembélé returned from injury for PSG, scoring in a 7–2 victory over Bayer Leverkusen in the Champions League.
 On 4 November, in a match against Bayern Munich, he suffered another injury, this time to the calf, keeping him out of action for "several weeks."
+On 16 December, Dembélé was named The Best FIFA Men's Player of the year.
+On 8 January 2026, he scored a goal in a 2–2 draw against Marseille in the 2025 Trophée des Champions, an eventual victory on penalties for PSG.
+On 14 April, he scored twice in a 2–0 away victory against Liverpool in the Champions League quarter-final second leg, sealing progression to the semi-finals with a 4–0 aggregate win.

+On 11 May, Dembélé was named the UNFP Ligue 1 Player of the Year for the second consecutive season.
+He became only the fifth player in the history of the award to win in back-to-back years, joining a list that includes Zlatan Ibrahimović and Kylian Mbappé.
+Despite a season interrupted by injuries, he finished the domestic campaign with 10 goals and 6 assists, playing a pivotal role in Paris Saint-Germain securing their 12th league title in 14 years.
+Later that month, on 30 May, he scored the equalising penalty in a 1–1 draw against Arsenal in the UEFA Champions League final, before Paris Saint-Germain prevailed 4–3 in the penalty shootout to retain the trophy.